Check mobile repeat ordering

 Staff review inspected

-A wholesale ordering app demo should prove iOS, Android and web ordering against buyer adoption, account pricing and supplier review.
-Some customers reorder from a phone between jobs while others build larger baskets at a desk, so the app decision should include mobile, web and staff output.
+Some customers reorder from a phone between jobs while others build larger baskets at a desk, so the app decision must include mobile, web and staff output.

 Use usual products, favourites, notes and account prices so the app feels like a real buyer route.